Jump to Recipe Print Recipe

 Whole pieces of gluten free matzo on a plate.

 Sometimes gluten free matzo can be hard to find in local stores, so making gluten free matzo from scratch is a great option.
-My crispy gluten free matzah can be made into sheets and shaped like traditional matzah, or freestyle as ovals you roll the dough out.
+My crispy gluten-free matzah can be made into sheets shaped like traditional matzah or freestyle as ovals, or you can roll the dough out.
 It is perfect to serve with any meal.
+Make it in under 40 minutes!

 Serve this matzo at your Seder, or you can eat it as you would crackers.
 You can also crush it up to use in other gluten free recipes for Passover.